tafadzwagonera/dutuphp/README.rst

 DutuPHP
 =======

-Have you ever wished to query the database in PHP without writing straight SQL but using objects and methods only?
-Have you ever wished that if mysqli and PDO weren't so disparate they would have an identical API which could acccess the database regardless of which class you use and perhaps learning them wouldn't be so much of a hassle?
-If you were wishing badly for these to happen then look no further, DutuPHP is the right tool for you.
+DutuPHP is a unified, object oriented API for PDO and mysqli.

-So, what is DutuPHP?
-It's a unified, object oriented API for PDO and mysqli.
 DutuPHP supports PHP 5.3 and later versions.
 If you want to know more about DutuPHP visit dutuphp.com_ *(site is still under construction so some content may not be available)* , for the most part this article focuses on bringing you up to speed with using